kiendt07/tension/README.md

 ### Sprint 1

-* [ ] User can sign in / register new account by Email/Facebook
+* [*] User can sign in / register new account by Email
-* [ ] User can see all products of the website with paginator, on the homepage
+* [*] User can see all products of the website with paginator, on the homepage
-* [ ] User can browse through categories and collections on the homepage by clicking on each of them.
+* [*] User can browse through categories and collections on the homepage by clicking on each of them.
 * [ ] User can see details about a product by clicking on it.
 Details about a product are photos, size, color, description, price.
 * [ ] Admin can CRUD users.